 The long-term impact on regulation of Brexit is still developing.
-A small proportion (approximately 1%) of the Company's business relates to EU-based clients and, without confirmation of local EU post-Brexit regulatory requirements, there remains a potential risk to effective future servicing of that business.
-The Central Bank of Ireland ("CBI") issued the Company with an Authorisation in Principle letter on 8 March 2019 permitting the establishment of the Company's third-country branch in Ireland, upon a no-deal Brexit, subject to the issue of the final Certificate of Authorisation.
-An immediate no-deal Brexit was avoided as the UK left the European Union on 31 January 2020 with a withdrawal agreement and a transition period for financial services agreed.
-This allows the Company to continue to carry on insurance business in Ireland without the necessity of a third-country branch until the end of the transitional period on 31 December 2020.
-The Company continues to engage with the CBI on matters relating to its relevant insurance business when the transitional period ends.
+A small proportion (approximately 1%) of the Company's business relates to Ireland-based clients.
+The UK left the European Union on 31 January 2020 with a withdrawal agreement and a transition period for financial services agreed.
+This allowed the Company to continue to carry on insurance business in Ireland without the necessity of a third-country branch until the end of the transitional period on 31 December 2020.
+On 10 December 2020, the Withdrawal of the United Kingdom from the European Union (Consequential Provisions) Act 2020 was signed into law by the Irish President.
+This permits the Company to continue to administer unit linked insurance policies issued to existing Irish policyholders for a maximum period of 15 years from the 31 December 2020, and the Company is continuing to operate its existing insurance business in Ireland accordingly on that basis.
+The Company continues to engage with the Central Bank of Ireland on matters relating to its insurance business in Ireland.

 The Company has a framework for identifying emerging risks through annual reviews of divisional plan strategy, regular meetings with senior management and a quarterly legal entity and business risk assessment.

 The emergence during 2020 of the Covid-19 pandemic reinforces the exposure of businesses to the risk of operational disruption, and significant financial market volatility has been observed.
 We are exposed to the risk of disruption to our business operations should our employees or those who work in our supply chains become unwell and from restrictions on travel which are put in place.
-We have already taken action to support the resilience of our business operations (for example extending the capability and capacity for most employees to work from home), and we have well established management procedures to continue to closely monitor any new risk factors as they emerge to ensure an appropriate response.
+We have already taken action to support the resilience of our business operations, and we have well established management procedures to continue to closely monitor any new risk factors as they emerge to ensure an appropriate response.